 Support from day 1

 We know that everybody’s journey to fostering is different.
 That’s why we tailor your pathway to foster based on our first calls with you.
 Once you’re approved you’ll also receive a personalised handbook to navigate the ins and outs of your first placements.

 We have a close knit team- no long waits for approvals and placements, the relevant people sit across the room from your supervising social worker.

 Throughout your assessment, you’ll be paired with a dedicated social worker.
 Our team of advisers and social workers has over 200 years of combined experience.

 We have a dedicated placement team who work closely with you and your social worker.
 All placements will be matched to your skills and circumstances.
 Placements only move forward if you and the child are happy with the match.

 A community of support

 We pair all approved carers as part of our buddy system.
 Buddies are assigned based on background and experience, so you’ll have a like-minded carer at the end of the phone.

-We’re home to 3 Mockingbird hubs which provide regular respite for foster carers, giving the child in your care a chance to meet over looked after children and expand their community.
+We’re home to 3 Mockingbird hubs which provide regular respite for foster carers, giving the child in your care a chance to meet other looked after children and expand their community.

 Join our regular specialised support groups.
 Free to attend, they provide a space for your family, friends and birth children to meet like-minded fostering families.

 When times get tough, we’re on your side to help a placement go smoothly.
 From dedicated helplines to a full therapeutic team and a dedicated fostering support worker for our borough, we’ll ensure the child in your care feels safe and secure and so do you.

 On average, our foster carers earn £592 per week

 However, the actual amount you will earn depends on a few things like how many children you are caring for in your home, as well as their ages and other factors that are based on the needs of the children in placement.